 Each of the nine islands – spread over 600km from Corvo to Santa Maria – is of volcanic origin.
 Extinct craters and basin-like lakes, towering waterfalls and hiking paths set atop verdant ridges are some of the most recognisable landscapes associated with the Azores.

 Activities on offer range from whale watching and diving to canoeing and kayaking.
 You can hike inside the volcanoes or explore the islands by car.
 Sao Miguel, the biggest and most beautiful Azores island, also features several pretty whitewashed towns.
+It’s main city, Ponta Delgada, is a great place to base your explorations.

 Get there: Fly into João Paulo II Airport on the island of São Miguel (2.5-hour flight from Lisbon or Porto).